Health Care Provider COVID-19 & Influenza Immunization Tool Kit

 image of COVaxON page with areas listing authorized organization name and number highlighted for web-page viewers to identify where to find this information

-For detailed information on influenza vaccine distribution from Ottawa Public Health, please see the following Public Health Alert: Key dates and information for 2024-2025 Universal Influenza Immunization Program roll-out in Ottawa - Ottawa Public Health
+For detailed information on influenza vaccine distribution from Ottawa Public Health, please see the following Public Health Alert: Information for the 2025/2026 COVID-19 Vaccine Program and Universal Influenza Immunization Program - Ottawa Public Health

 Vaccine Distribution Centre Contact Information